 A closer look at production activities shows that although the cost of oil production may be uneconomical, the industry still needs to continue to explore and develop oil and gas projects so as to meet future demand.

-This Mini MBA in Oil & Gas and Energy Management training course provides delegates with a broader understanding of the key concerns facing the petroleum industry and furnishes them with skills and knowledge to effectively identify and tackle these issues.
+This Mini MBA in Oil & Gas and Energy Management provides delegates with a broader understanding of the key concerns facing the petroleum industry and furnishes them with skills and knowledge to effectively identify and tackle these issues.
 In depth awareness of the current advances in Oil & gas project management techniques addressing risk management, planning and scheduling approaches and project finance and economics will ensure a successful management of future Oil & Gas energy projects.

-This training course will feature:
+This Mini MBA will feature:

 - The importance of highlighting success factors in each category of energy business models

 - Effective clarification of core issues, tactics and concepts in the oil & gas sector

 - The application of a wider management perspective in the global oil & gas business

 - Detailed Risk Management practices in the Oil and Gas Industries